vqdang/hover_net/README.md

 - Set path to the data directories in `config.py`
 - Set path where checkpoints will be saved  in `config.py`
-- Set path to pretrained Preact-ResNet50weights in `models/hovernet/opt.py`.
+- Set path to pretrained Preact-ResNet50 weights in `models/hovernet/opt.py`.
 Download the weights [here](https://drive.google.com/file/d/1KntZge40tAHgyXmHYVqZZ5d2p_4Qr2l5/view?usp=sharing).
 - Modify hyperparameters, including number of epochs and learning rate in `models/hovernet/opt.py`.

 ### Usage and Options